AstraLLM/AstraLLM/README.md

 ### Technology Integration

 - **WebSocket Connections**: Persistent connections to AsterDEX for real-time market data streaming
-- **RPC Endpoints**: Direct communication with Astar Network nodes for blockchain state queries and transaction broadcasting
+- **RPC Endpoints**: Direct communication with AsterDex Network nodes for blockchain state queries and transaction broadcasting
 - **Smart Contract ABIs**: Interface definitions for all AsterDEX contracts used in trading operations
 - **Event Listeners**: Monitoring of blockchain events for trade confirmations, liquidity changes, and relevant on-chain activities